sblendorio/cbmtext/README.md

     $ cat sample.txt | fold -w 80 | ./cbmtext - | cbmctrl write

 ## Details: character definitions
-To print an international text on a CBM MPS 803, we have to mix text mode (for symbols already present in printer's ROM) and graphics mode (for **all** the other symbols).
+To print an international text on a CBM MPS 803, we have to mix text mode (for pre-defined PETSCII characters in printer's ROM) and graphics mode (for **all** the other symbols).
 Those *new* symbols have been implemented as dot-matrix definitions in the header file [**chardefs.h**](https://github.com/sblendorio/cbmtext/blob/master/source/chardefs.h), in that way:
 ```
 {L'á', {
   0b001100,     // ..██..